peterkhe1999/CheatSheet/OSCP/README.md

 Submit the following injected query into the search bar

-Orders the results by a specific column => number of columns
+Order the results by a specific column => number of columns

 ```
 ' ORDER BY 1-- //